strmor2/micropython/docs/tutorials/buttons.rst

     sleep(10000)
     display.scroll(str(button_a.get_presses()))

-All this script does is sleep for ten thousand milliseconds (i.e. 10 seconds) and then scrolls the number of times you pressed button ``A``.
+All this script does is sleep for  thousand milliseconds (i.e. 10 seconds) and then scrolls the number of times you pressed button ``A``.
 That's it!

 While it's a pretty useless script, it introduces a couple of interesting new